General Information About Unemployment Insurance

 If your employer believes it had good cause to terminate you, it may file a response stating why you should not get benefits.
-The unemployment office makes an initial determination, usually within a week or two, based on your application and the employer's response.
+The unemployment office makes an initial determination, usually within a week or two, based on your application and the employer’s response.
 When your employer challenges your application for unemployment compensation, you should consult the laws of your state to learn the procedural deadlines and other requirements.
-If the unemployment office determines that you are not entitled to receive benefits, you may want to appeal that determination.
-An administrative hearing will then be held, which can be months after the appeal is filed.
-A referee will question the parties and witnesses to make a determination on the claimant's right to benefits.
+If the unemployment office determines that you are not entitled to receive benefits, you can appeal that determination.
+A hearing will then be held, which can be months after the appeal is filed.
+A Referee will question the parties and witnesses to make a determination on the claimant’s right to benefits.
 If you show at the hearing that you were fired without good cause, you will be entitled to back benefits, but only for those weeks in which you filed an application for benefits.

 People often believe that when they are initially denied benefits, re-applying every week is useless or unnecessary.
 This is not true.
 If you plan to appeal the denial of benefits, you must continue to file requests or applications for benefits and meet all of the other requirements for obtaining benefits.
 Be sure to pay attention to the deadlines for filing appeals.

 For more information, see our site’s appealing a denial page.